 While all the other video editing tools described here are great, HitFilm Pro throws in something extra - hundreds of impressive special effects and presets.
-You can add distortion effects, powerful colour correction, masks, blue/green screen keying, amazing particle effects, chroma-keying to reduce spill, and more.
+You can add distortion effects, powerful color correction, masks, blue/green screen keying, amazing particle effects, chroma-keying to reduce spill, and more.

 It’s not all about special effects, either.
-You’ll also get a comprehensive set of features for all parts of the video post-production process, including titles, audio editing, animations, colour grading, and more, all available in just a click or two.
+You’ll also get a comprehensive set of features for all parts of the video post-production process, including titles, audio editing, animations, color grading, and more, all available in just a click or two.

 You can import and animate custom 3D models with the help of 3D cameras, dynamic lighting, and simulated 3D cameras.
 The platform even throws in a dedicated 360-degree viewer if you have the right equipment.